BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    1. Download and install [Node.js](http://nodejs.org/#download)
    2. Clone this repository
    3. On the command line, type `npm install nodemon -g` to install the [nodemon](https://github.com/remy/nodemon) library globally.
 If it complains about user permissions type `sudo npm install nodemon -g`.
+   3. If you have installed Grunt globally in the past, you will need to remove it first by typing `npm uninstall -g grunt`.
+Next, install the latest version of Grunt by typing `npm install -g grunt-cli`.
-   3. On the command line, navigate to inside of the **Backbone-Require-Boilerplate** folder and type `npm install`
+   4. Navigate to inside of the **Backbone-Require-Boilerplate** folder and type `npm install`
-   4. Next, type `nodemon` (this will start your Node.js web server and restart the server any time you make a file change thanks to the wonderful  library)
+   5. Next, type `nodemon` (this will start your Node.js web server and restart the server any time you make a file change thanks to the wonderful **nodemon** library)
    5. To view the demo page, go to `http://localhost:8001`
    6. To view the Jasmine test suite page, go to `http://localhost:8001/specRunner.html`
-   7. Enjoy using Backbone, Require, Lodash, Almond, jQuery, jQueryUI, jQuery Mobile, Twitter Bootstrap, and Jasmine (enjoyment optional)
+   7. Enjoy using Backbone, Require, Grunt, Lodash, Almond, jQuery, jQueryUI, jQuery Mobile, Twitter Bootstrap, and Jasmine (enjoyment optional)

 #Tour of the Boilerplate Files